dmbarbour/wikilon/docs/ApplicationModel.md

 # Application Model for Awelon Project

-Awelon project will focus on RESTful applications, with the primary resources being [Awelon Object](AboutAO.md) dictionaries and objects modeled within them.
+Awelon project will focus on RESTful applications, with the primary resources being [Awelon](AwelonLang.md) dictionaries and objects modeled within them.
 Applications are modeled in terms of creating, reading, updating, and deleting definitions of words.
 Effects are carried out by a multi-agent system.
 Real-time behavior can be supported via publish-subscribe patterns.

 This document will discuss useful patterns for modeling applications.